List of Cheers episodes

 Cheers originally aired on NBC from September 30, 1982 to May 20, 1993.
-Over the series run, 275 original episodes aired, an average of 25 episodes per season.
+Over the series run, 275 original episodes aired, an average of around 25 episodes per season.
 In the early 1990s, 20 volumes of VHS cassettes were released; each had three half-hour episodes.
-The whole series is currently available on multi-disc sets on DVD, two to four per season.
-The series is also available on iTunes and Amazon Prime Video.
+The whole series is available on multi-disc sets on DVD, two to four per season.
+The series is also available on iTunes, on Paramount+ and Seasons 1–4 are on Hulu.The shows are aired on C4 and C4+1 on weekdays.